Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Richard Dyck

-His major research focus is directed to understanding the development and plasticity of the brain’s cerebral cortex, and its’ ability to change on a moment-to-moment basis to adapt to its environment through experiences.
-The organization of the cerebral cortex is not fixed, but rather, is continuously modified by experience throughout an animal's lifetime by factors such as sensory inputs, learning, drugs/hormones, and injury.
-Working with the brains of mice, Dyck studies what happens when nervous system circuits are altered and plasticity is positively affected, so the brain adapts to an event or emergency, or negatively affected, so deficits result.
+His major research focus is directed to understanding the development and plasticity of the brain’s cerebral cortex, and its ability to change on a moment-to-moment basis to adapt to its environment through experiences.
 He is currently conducting research programs that address different facets of these issues in wildtype and mutant/transgenic mice.

-Dr. Dyck has been involved (at several levels) in animal ethic committees at the University of Calgary for over 10 years of his 20+ year career in academia, including as a member, Co-Chair, and Chair of animal protocol review committees.
-He has also served on local, provincial, and federal grant review panels where applicants proposed use of animal models in their research.
+Dr. Dyck has been involved (at several levels) in animal care and use committees at the University of Calgary for over 10 years of his 20+ year career in academia, including as a member, co-chair, and chair of animal protocol review committees.
+He has also served on local, provincial, and federal grant review panels related to animal use.

 Additional CCAC Involvement